The New Gold Rush: What (Sm)Oakland Should Know about Legal Weed

-But the decision to legalize weed is more nuanced when you scratch off the paint.
-For businesses looking to get in on the action, there are steep fees and taxes to be paid.
+But the decision to legalize weed is more nuanced when you scratch off the gilded paint.
+For businesses looking to get in on the action, there are steep fees, taxes and tithes that must be paid.

 You, the customer, will also pay.
 The state is imposing a 15 percent excise tax on dispensary-bought weed, plus local taxes that range from 8 to 10 percent.
 If you’re looking to cultivate your own plants, that’ll be a hefty $9.25 tax on every ounce of flower, and $2.75 tax on every ounce of leaves.

 But because selling marijuana is still a federal crime, none of that revenue from buying, selling, or taxes can be stored in banks.
-Trump’s Attorney General Jeff Sessions has vowed to crack down on weed (versus, say, crack) regardless of its legal status in the state.
+Trump’s Attorney General Jeff Sessions made it clear he’d crack down on marijuana (versus, say, crack) regardless of its legal status in the state.
 How will California transport this ocean of cash without the Feds playing nice?

-That is to say nothing about the silent expanse of government this shift entails; $52 million of California’s 2017 budget was allocated to hire cannabis facility inspectors and tax collectors.
-About $3 million of that is going into the pockets of the California Highway Patrol to hire cops to sniff out stoners in their cars.
+That is to say nothing about the silent expanse of government this shift entails; $52 million of California’s 2017 state budget is being allocated toward marijuana regulation, including the hiring of cannabis facility inspectors and tax collectors.
+About $3 million of that is being handed over to the California Highway Patrol to hire “drug recognition experts.”